 Thesis and Dissertation Services

 If a graduate student is working on a thesis or dissertation, they may be interested in our Graduate Student Services, which matches a graduate student with a graduate writing assistant so that the write can meet consistently with the same person.
-To sign up for this service, a graduate student must meet with Molly Tetreault, Director of the Writing Center.
+To sign up for this service, a graduate student must meet first with the Director of the Writing Center.
 Call or email to set up an intake appointment.

 List of Professional Copy Editors